SAFE-Stack/SAFE-BookStore/README.md

 ### React/Elmish client

-The client is [React](https://facebook.github.io/react/) single page application that uses [fable-elmish](https://github.com/fable-compiler/fable-elmish) to provide a scaffold for the code.
+The client is [React](https://facebook.github.io/react/) single page application that uses [fable-elmish](https://github.com/fable-compiler/fable-elmish).

 The communication to the server is done via HTTPS calls to `/api/*`.
 If a user is logged in then a [JSON Web Token](https://jwt.io/) is sent to the server with every request.